cjreeve/portfolio/README.md

 Here is a copy of my thesis, which demonstrates the kind of analysis that I was doing and the the attention to detail that I put towards the presentation of the results.

 The analysis techniques were performed on random radioactive count data and might be of use for analysing website hits.

+**om2exif.sh**

+An example of the bash script I wrote to copy meta data from one format to another so my photo tagging method would be be compatible on both Mac OS and Windows.
+For more info see my blog: http://theadventuresofsuperdoc.blogspot.co.uk/2012/04/how-do-you-find-your-favourite-photos_9728.html

 **blog**